mkfares/Working-With-Git-and-GitHub/Create and setup a git repository.md

 ## Create an account on GitHub
+To create a new account on GitHub, follow the link
 [GitHub Sign Up](https://github.com/)

 If you already have a GitHub account, login to your account